msel-source/meflib/readme.md

 License
 -------

-Pymef is licensed under the Apache software license.
+This software is licensed under the Apache software license 2.0.
 See [LICENSE.txt](./LICENSE.txt) for details.